Bin Weevils: Tink's Blocks

 A mobile app version of Tink's Blocks was released in December 2012, inspired by the popular online puzzle game at Mulch Island.
 Completing all levels unlocked collectible Bin Bot creatures online.
 Players could pick up three exclusive collectible Bin Bots by completing all the levels in Beat the Clock Mode.
-They could also earn bonus Mulch and XP (Experience Points) every day on Tink's Blocks for their weevil.
+They could also earn bonus Mulch and experience points every day on Tink's Blocks for their weevil.
 There was a high score leaderboard and several levels.

 Meet The Bin Weevils

 Meet The Bin Weevils was released in December 2012.
-The mobile app featured over 80 characters and their zany family lines, character fact files, character galleries with artwork, and exclusive extended cartoon episodes.
+The mobile app featured over 80 characters and their family lines, character fact files, character galleries with artwork, and exclusive extended cartoon episodes.

 Weevil World

 55 Pixels Ltd released a beta version of a new game called "Weevil World" in May 2017, which was only available for paying members at the time.
-The beta ended and the game was released to all players a month later.
+The game was released to all players a month later.
 The game was a multiplayer unity app for mobile devices and computers, allowing players to cross-play between Weevil World and Bin Weevils using the same account.
-After signing up, players could customise their weevil profile and navigate their character around the island.
-Players could purchase character clothing, gift items, level up, earn Gems and Dosh to buy home (nest) decorations in the game and can invite players to get a nest rating.
+After signing up, players could customize their weevil profile and navigate their character around the island.
+Players could purchase character clothing, gift items, level up, earn Gems and Dosh to buy nest decorations in the game and invite players to get a nest rating.